Mike Toglia Player Props: Rockies vs. Nationals

-On Tuesday, Mike Toglia (coming off going 1-for-4 with an RBI) and the Colorado Rockies face the Washington Nationals, whose starting pitcher will be Trevor Williams.
-First pitch is at 7:05 PM ET.
+Mike Toglia -- batting .182 with a double, a home run, four walks and three RBI in his past 10 games -- will be in action for the Colorado Rockies versus the Washington Nationals, with Jake Irvin on the hill, on July 26 at 12:05 PM ET.

-In his previous appearance, he went 1-for-4 with an RBI against the Nationals.
+In his last game, he had two hits (going 2-for-4 with a double and an RBI) against the Nationals.

 Mike Toglia Game Info & Props vs. the Nationals